AlexKnyshov/TML/README.md

 The images used for training should be organized into a main folder with subfolders grouping images of the same class (taxon).

 The images to classify (unknown taxa to predict ID of, or a test dataset to check the accuracy) should be grouped all in one folder.
-Assuming the main folder is called `training_images`, while the images to classify are located in `images_to_classify` folder, the command would be as follows:
+Assuming Python 3 executable is called `python3`, the main folder is called `training_images`, while the images to classify are located in `images_to_classify` folder, the command would be as follows:

 ```
-python train_and_predict.py -t ./training_images/ -c ./images_to_classify/
+python3 train_and_predict.py -t ./training_images/ -c ./images_to_classify/
 ```

 The results are saved in the `models` folder, the training accuracy is the `evaluation_scores.csv`, while the predictions of the images to classify are in the `predictions.csv`